Less known that the capital city of Alicante but almost as important, Elche Spain is a major town where you can find all you need:

 Torrevieja is just a short distance away along the highway N-332, or a little further to the north of the city of Alicante is the coastal city of Benidorm.

-The area has mile after mile of beaches, theme parks and other attractions all just a stone throw in distance from the city of Elche.
+The area has mile after mile of beaches, right before the coast of Murcia, theme parks and other attractions all just a stone throw in distance from the city of Elche.

 (Elche Spain – Google Maps)